maijake/devcc/0-init-git/README.md

 ## Using git (short version continues)

-Associate your *<your github account>* as remote to your local git repo:
+Associate your *&lt;your github account&gt;* as remote to your local git repo:

 	git remote add origin git@github.com:<your github account user name>/test.git